kyouko-taiga/LogicKit/README.md

 ```

 > For Xcode users:
-> You can use the Swift Package Manager to create a Xcode project.
+> You can use the Swift Package Manager to create an Xcode project.
-> Once you've added LogicKit has a dependency and compiled your project at least one,
+> Once you've added LogicKit has a dependency and compiled your project at least once,
 > type the command:
 >
 > ```bash
 > swift package generate-xcodeproj
 > ```
+>
+> It will create a `YourPackage.xcodeproj` directory you can edit with Xcode.
+> The schemes of the auto-generated package might require some manual configuration.
+> Please refer to Xcode's documentation for more information on that end.

 ### Using the interpreter